 Notice Paper for the current day and Journals of the Senate for the previous day available prior to sittings; accurate statistical and other documentation produced to meet the required timeframes.

 The Journals of the Senate and the Notice Paper were available as required.

 The Dynamic Red was updated in a timely manner during each sitting day and the Senate Daily Summary was published promptly after each sitting day.
-Estimates at a glance was published promptly after the completion of estimates hearings.
-Requests for statistics were responded to promptly and to meet required timeframes.
+Estimates at a Glance was published promptly the day following each hearing.
+Requests for statistics were responded to promptly and met required timeframes.